cocos-creator/docs-3d-deprecated/en/editor/publish/publish-alipay-mini-game.md

 **Alipay Mini Game** is similar to **WeChat Mini Game**.
 There are restrictions on the package size.
 Resources more than **4MB** must be downloaded via a network request.

 It is recommended to only save script files in the mini-game packages, while other resources are uploaded to the remote server, and downloaded from the remote server as needed.
-The download, cache, and version management of remote resources, Cocos Creator 3D has already done it for you.
-The specific implementation logic is similar to the WeChat Mini Game.
-Please refer to [Resource Management for WeChat Mini Game Environment](./publish-wechatgame.md) documentation for details.
+The download, cache, and version management of remote resources, **Cocos Creator 3D** has already done it for you.
+The specific implementation logic is similar to the **WeChat Mini Game**.
+Please refer to the [Resource Management for WeChat Mini Game Environment](./publish-wechatgame.md) documentation for details.

 Specifically, developers need to:

   1. Set the **Remote URL** in the **Build** panel.
 And then click **Build**.
   2. When the build is complete, upload the `build/alipay-mini-game/res` folder to the server.
   3. Delete the `res` folder under the local release package directory.

 ## Alipay Mini Games Known issues

 Currently, our adaptation of **Alipay Mini Games** has not been completely completed, and the following modules are still not supported:

   - WebView
   - VideoPlayer
   - Subpackage Loading
   - Custom Font

-The above functions are expected to be gradually supported in future updates, and we will continue to communicate closely with **Alipay Mini Games** engineers to continuously optimize the adaptation effect.
+The above functions are expected to be gradually supported in future updates.